-NOTE: A Java EE container is designed with robustness in mind, so you should carefully analyse the scaleabiltiy, concurrency and performance needs of you application before taking advantage of these techniques in your own applications.
+NOTE: A Java EE container is designed with robustness in mind, so you should carefully analyze the scalabiltiy, concurrency, and performance needs of your application before taking advantage of these techniques in your own applications.

 The application this project produces is designed to be run on Red Hat JBoss Enterprise Application Platform 6.1 or later.

 All you need to build this project is Java 6.0 (Java SDK 1.6) or later, Maven 3.0 or later.

 If you have not yet done so, you must Configure Maven before testing the quickstarts.

 EAP_HOME with the actual path to your JBoss EAP 6 installation.
 The installation path is described in detail here: Use of EAP_HOME and JBOSS_HOME Variables.

 The following shows the command line to start the server:

 NOTE: The following build command assumes you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See Build and Deploy the Quickstarts for complete instructions and additional options.

 Type this command to build and deploy the archive:

 mvn clean install jboss-as:deploy